in

 Planning is essential for succession cropping.
 First, consider the temperature requirements of each crop (is it a cool-season crop or a warm-season crop?); second, consider the number of days to maturity that each crop requires; third, consider the average daytime temperatures over the next 30 to 90 days to make sure each crop reaches harvest in its optimal temperature range.

-A common succession would be to plant a cool-season crop in early spring, following with a warm-season crop in late spring or early summer, and succeeding with another cool-season crop in mid- to late-summer.
+A common succession would be to plant a cool-season crop in early spring, followed by a warm-season crop in late spring or early summer, and succeeding with another cool-season crop in mid-to-late summer.

 Use average days to maturity for cool- and warm-season crops to plan succession crops.
-To get the most out of the growing season, put the first crop in as soon as possible in spring—setting out transplants or starts for some crops may be more speedy than sowing seed.
+To get the most out of the growing season, plant the first crop as early as possible in spring—setting out transplants or starts for some crops may be more speedy than sowing seed.

 • Beets: 50 to 60 days from seeding